 Ohio Shared Services Collaborative Anticipates Almost $6 Million in Projected Savings Over the Next Five Years Through Zonar Smart Fleet Technology

-The consortium is realizing savings with Zonar’s smart fleet solutions: Zonar GPS and Zonar RFID coupled with Esri's ArcGIS.
-More than 1,000 lines of code were developed by OSSC to allow for cross-platform analysis.
-By analyzing how many seats were filled, where students actually got on and off the bus, and route data, OSSC realized opportunities to reduce transportation costs.
+The collaborative is realizing savings with Zonar's smart fleet solutions: Zonar GPS and Zonar Z Pass, coupled with Esri's ArcGIS mapping and analytics platform.
+OSSC developed more than 1,000 lines of code to enable crossplatform analysis.
+By analyzing how many seats on the bus were filled and where students got on and off, as well as route data, OSSC saw opportunities to reduce transportation costs.

-Data from a shared fleet feasibility study showed that there were over 100 buses in the 20 districts that sat unused each day.
-When that data was compared with service records, it was found that many buses were unused even though they weren’t in for maintenance.
-The consortium has the potential to eliminate spare buses and utilize strategic bus sharing, saving an additional $62,700 to $77,270 in annual costs as districts are able to share excess inventory with each other.
-Also, the costs of maintaining and insuring spare buses contributes to expenses, with the average annual cost per bus ranging from $3,300 to $4,067 in Ohio.
+Data from a shared fleet feasibility study showed more than 100 buses in the 20 districts sat unused each day.
+When that data was compared with service records, it was found that many buses were unused even though they weren't in for maintenance.

-Zonar's Radio Frequency Identification Cards (RFID), with Zonar Z Pass captured 2.5 million data points allowing for route analysis in 75% of the consortium's districts, which has led to 19 routes being eliminated to date.
-Designing more efficient routes potentially saves $1,195,944 annually, with the potential five-year forecast savings being approximately $5,979,720.
+Zonar's Z Pass captured 2.5 million data points, allowing for route analysis in 75% of the collaborative’s districts.
+To date, 19 routes have been eliminated.
+Designing more efficient routes could save $1,195,944 annually, with another $5,979,720 possible over five years.

-Another benefit of Zonar's technology was using the GPS to monitor idling times.
-By identifying which buses were idling unnecessarily, and educating drivers, idle times were reduced by 20%, which resulted in a $50,831 annual savings.
+Zonar's technology also enables the collaborative to monitor idling times.
+By identifying which buses were idling unnecessarily and educating drivers about efficient driving behavior, idle times were reduced by 20 percent, which resulted in $50,831 annual savings.

-Here is what one of the parents had to say, "Our family found the Z Pass card and Z Pass+ alerts to be so beneficial.
+Here's what one parent had to say: "Our family found the Z Pass card and Z Pass+ alerts to be so beneficial.
 Our child had different drop-off locations depending on our work schedules.
 It was so comforting to know exactly where he was and when he got there at the end of the school day!
 I found the sign-up process for Z Pass+ to be so easy.
-I'm thankful that our district participates in this program."
+I’m thankful that our district participates in this program."